 Those things that normal people dread, you know the like paying rent, working 9-5, taking care of your credit, going to bed early, waking up early, having a quiet night, a good dinner, etc. You live for those things.
 Why?
 Because at one point in your life you were entirely incapable of doing them.
 You couldn’t function.
 Being a productive member of society was not for you.
 So all that small stuff today?
 Yeah, you live for it.

 4. You Realize the Value of Your Time

-When you’ve had a possible or near death experience you look at your time differently.
+When you’ve had a possible or near-death experience you look at your time differently.
 And I mean your life when I say time.
 It shouldn’t be wasted.
-You realize the precious gift of waking up in the morning and you spend that time wisely—most of the time anyways.
+You realize the precious gift of waking up in the morning and you spend that time wisely—most of the time anyway.